Shrimp Stuffed Peppers2012-11-03

 After slicing the top off the bell pepper for easy stuffing, parboil the bell peppers approximately 5 to 10 minutes in boiling water.

-In a medium saucepan, sauté the onion, pepper, garlic, tomatoes and zucchini until tender.
-Add the chopped shrimp, salt, red pepper and black pepper to taste.
+In a medium saucepan, saute the onion, pepper, garlic, tomatoes and zucchini until tender.
+Season shrimp and add the chopped shrimp, salt, red pepper and black pepper to taste.
 Sauté for 10 minutes then add the wet bread (or substitute one slice whole grain bread) and mix well.

 Fill peppers and top with breadcrumbs if desired.
 Place the peppers in a pan with once inch of hot water; bake 15 minutes at 350 degrees.